aryatsriv/practice-space/README.md

 ## Contributing

 Contributions are welcome!
-If you have a better solution or a solution in a different language, feel free to open a pull request.
+If you have a better solution or any other input that you think could be helpful, feel free to open a pull request or reach out to me directly.

 ## License